Which NIMS Management Characteristic Refers to the Number of Subordinates?

 Span of Control vs. Unity of Command

 While span of control focuses on the number of subordinates, the NIMS principle of unity of command ensures that each individual reports to only one supervisor.
-In real terms, together, these characteristics create a structured hierarchy that eliminates confusion and promotes accountability.
+But together, these characteristics create a structured hierarchy that eliminates confusion and promotes accountability.
 To give you an idea, a hazardous materials specialist would report to a single division supervisor, who in turn reports to the Incident Commander, maintaining a clear chain of command.

 Common Misconceptions About Span of Control